pavoltravnik/maxims-of-law/maxims-of-law.md

 Casus omissus et oblivione datus dispositioni communis juris relinquitur.
 A case omitted and given to oblivion is left to the disposal of the common law.
 5 Co.
 37.

-Catalla just possessa amitti non possunt.
+Catalla juste possessa amitti non possunt.
 Chattels justly possessed cannot be lost.
 Jenk.
 Cent.
 28.

 Catalla repuntantur inter minima in lege.
 Chattels are considered in law among the minor things.
 Jenk Cent.
 52.